sgtcoolguy/axway-open-docs/content/en/docs/appc/Alloy_Framework/Alloy_Guide/Alloy_Models/Alloy_Data_Binding.md

 $.index.open();
 ```

-With the release of CLI 7.1.0, values passed in at creation of a view can be used as values in TSS and XML.
+{{% alert title="⚠️ Warning" color="primary" %}}With the release of CLI 7.1.0, values passed in at creation of a view can be used as values in TSS and XML.
 For example, if the **name** property was passed in at creation it can be used on a label:

 ```xml
 <Alloy>